panda-re/panda/panda/plugins/coverage/README.md

 instrumentation time.
 * `pc` - Filter option, only instrument blocks within a given range.
 Format:
 `<Start PC in Hex or Decimal>-<End PC in Hex or Decimal>`.
+* `exclude_pc` - Filter option, do not instrument blocks which fall at least partially within a given range.
+Format:
+`<Start PC in Hex or Decimal>-<End PC in Hex or Decimal>`.
 * `privilege` - Filter option, only instrument blocks executed with the specified privileges.
 Either: `user` or `kernel`.
 * `hook_filter` - Filter option that is controlled by two user provided hooks.